wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.1.1 =
+Release Date: July 21st, 2015
+* Bug Fix: Renamed the Services_JSON class to fix a redeclare class error when working with other plugins.

 = 1.1.0 =
 Release Date: June 15th, 2015